 - Economic growth

 Fiscal Reform: Increase government fees, introducing VAT, reduce state subsidies and public employee salaries, and privatization of state entities.

 Portfolio Investment: Build a diversified investment portfolio to generate high investment returns.
 The money from the release of five percent shares for Saudi Aramco’s initial public offering will be used to restructure the Saudi Public Investment Fund to make it the largest in the world with over $2 trillion in funds.

 Read more: Saudi Arabia raises temperature against Iran

-Increase Economic Growth: It will focus on nine sectors which can generate major growth for the economy including: renewable energy, advanced manufacturing, mining and metals, retail and wholesale trade, healthcare, finance, tourism and hospitality and infrastructure construction and transport.
+Increase Economic Growth: It will focus on nine sectors that can generate major growth for the economy including: renewable energy, advanced manufacturing, mining and metals, retail and wholesale trade, healthcare, finance, tourism and hospitality, and infrastructure construction and transport.

 Jobs in the non-oil sector for over 6 million Saudis expected to join the labor force including women.
 The government has increased incentives and sanctions on companies to encourage them to use more local labor.
 Companies are also being given bonus incentives for employing women.
 The ambitious goal is that by 2030, 30% of the workforce will be women.

 Already some cuts have started as fiscal austerity measures have been adopted with public sector salaries reduced, removal of the 13th-month salary for the public sector, state subsidies for electricity, water and petrol have been slashed.